Scientific Name

 Description

 Cheiridopsis rostrata is a small succulent with pairs of fleshy, upright, pale greenish-grey, translucently spotted leaves that blush by early summer.
-It grows up to 3.2 inches (8 cm) tall and 7.2 inches (18 cm) in diameter, forming a dense clump with age.
+It grows up to 3.2 inches (8 cm) tall and 7.2 inches (18 cm) in diameter, forming a dense clump as it matures.
 One or two new leaf pairs emerge from branch tips each year.
-The old leaf pairs dry out, creating a cylindrical, papery sheath covering the succeeding pairs.
+The old leaf pairs dry out, creating a cylindrical, papery sheath that covers the succeeding pairs.

-The flowers are usually solitary, daisy-like, with numerous narrow yellow petals fading to red and appearing on long, slender stalks in winter.
+The flowers are usually solitary, daisy-like, with numerous narrow, yellow petals that fade to red and appear on long, slender stalks in winter.
 The fruits are 8- to 9-locular capsules.

 Cheiridopsis rostrata has a similar appearance to Cheiridopsis namaquensis but grows in a wetter climate.